 Click on the Overdue column, filter the register by currently overdue tasks, and hit Apply.

 The register will show you all the requests that were not processed on time within the selected period.

 You can customize the column layout to more easily navigate a form’s register.
-For instance, you might move the most relevant columns to the top and hide the less important columns from sight.
+For example, you might move the most relevant columns to the top and move less important columns out of sight.